-a collaboration with Museum Connections, Pixii Festival, French Immersion and Fabbula
+a programme part of our research programme "Better Digital Future" a collaboration with Museum Connections, Pixii Festival, French Immersion and Fabbula

 The programme ‘The Lab: Making Sense of Immersion in 2021’ has been an online programme to create a safe space for dialogue, harvest collective knowledge and collaboratively solve industry challenges.
-Organized by We Are Museums, along with Museum Connections, the Cultural Services of the French Embassy in the US, Pixii Festival and Fabbula, it used the full potential of these international communities to gather key practitioners and visionaries of the industry.
+Organized by We Are Museums, along with Museum Connections, the Cultural Services of the French Embassy in the US, Pixii Festivaland Fabbula, it used the full potential of these international communities to gather key practitioners and visionaries of the industry.

 Collectively solving industry-challenges